TEGE56/PlaytimeTrackerTGE/README.md

 ## Support

-For bug reports, feature requests, or help, please open an issue on the GitHub repository.
+For bug reports, feature requests, or help, please open an issue on the GitHub repository or contact me via Discord DM: https://discord.gg/vpPkEbTG

 ---